Density of hyperbolicity for classes of real transcendental entire functions and circle maps: Parameter spaces

 \begin{remark} This implies Corollary~\ref{cor:conjconnected}. \end{remark}

 Finally, we require the fact that, within any given parameter space $\MfR$, any parabolic point can be perturbed to an attracting one.

 \begin{prop}[Perturbations of parabolic points] Let $f\in\SR$, and suppose that $f$ has a parabolic periodic point $z_0$.
-Then there exists a function $f\in \MfR$, arbitrarily close to $f$ in the manifold topology, such that $f$ has an attracting periodic point close to $z_0$. \end{prop} \begin{proof} This follows from Shishikura's argument in \cite{MR892140}.
-The argument there shows that any rational function can be perturbed to another one in such a way that all nonrepelling cycles become attracting.
-It is easy to check that the perturbation can be chosen real, given that one starts with a real map. \end{proof}
+Then there exists a function $f\in \MfR$, arbitrarily close to $f$ in the manifold topology, such that $g$ has an attracting periodic point close to $z_0$. \end{prop} \begin{sketch} We could prove this using Epstein's transversality results for finite-type maps.
+Since these are currently unpublished, we shall instead sketch how to prove the proposition along the lines of Shishikura's argument in \cite{MR892140}, see also \cite[Theorem 5]{alexmisha}.